 Amounts per serving:

 1 serving is half a cup of milk

 - of Which Sugar is 4g 9% 9%

 - Fat 29g 63% 63%

-What Do You Do With The Coconut Water?
+What Should You Do With the Coconut Water?

 Coconut Milk From Scratch.
 The Recipe